-- Plume Geyser: These geysers have the longest intervals between eruptions, and often do not erupt for years at a time.
+- Plume Geyser: These geysers have the longest intervals between eruptions and often do not erupt for years.

-A cone geyser is the ratio of eruptions that are all dependent on how much water is stored in the system at any given time.
-The more water that is available, the taller and more volumetric the eruption will be.
+A cone geyser is the ratio of eruptions dependent on how much water is stored in the system at any given time.
+The more water available, the taller and more volumetric the eruption will be.
 If recharge is slow, then the eruption will last longer.
 Geysers that erupt frequently have less time to recharge between eruptions.

 The geyser’s size, shape, and duration of eruption are all determined by the nature of the underlying magma chamber.
 Magma chambers can be large or small, but all must have a heat source to drive the eruptions.

 The heat source for geysers is usually magmatic, meaning that it comes from molten rock or radioactive decay.
 Geothermal activity can also be affected by the tectonic setting of an area, such as whether it is located near a plate boundary.

 Kyle Kroeger is the Founder and Owner of ViaTravelers.com.
 He is a full-time traveler and entrepreneur.
 Kyle started ViaTravelers.com to help travelers experience a fully immersive cultural experience as he did initially living in Italy.
 He’s a converted finance nerd and Excel jockey turned world wanderer (and may try to get lost on purpose).
 After visiting 12 countries and 13 national parks in a year, he was devoted to creating and telling stories like he’d heard.

 Plus, after spending more time on airplanes and packing, he’s learned some incredible travel hacks over time as he earned over 1 million Chase Ultimate Rewards points in under a year, helping him maximize experiences as much as possible to discover the true meaning of travel.